• Skip to primary navigation

 Ingredients on a counter top.

-When choosing your cheeses, try to use a combination of soft and hard cheeses with a variety of mild and strong flavors.
+Cheeses - When choosing your cheeses, select a combination of soft and hard cheeses with a variety of mild and strong flavors.
 I chose gorgonzola, pepper jack, and sharp cheddar (pictured above).
-Hard cheeses should be sliced beforehand, and soft cheeses should include a knife or spoon so guests can serve themselves.
+Hard cheeses should be sliced beforehand and soft cheeses should include a knife or spoon so guests can serve themselves.

 Crackers and bread